Suyooo/wpgtk-firefox-themer/README.md

 ## Configuration

 You can edit the `theme.json` file to change which element uses which color from the scheme.
-Every key in the `colors` object should have a string value, which can be:
+Every key in the `colors` object can have a value of:
-- `color0` to `color15`, `background`, `foreground` or `cursor`, which are replaced with the corresponding color from your scheme
+- `"color0"` to `"color15"`, `"background"`, `"foreground"` or `"cursor"`, which are replaced with the corresponding color from your scheme
-- Any keyword defined in wpgtk that resolves to a hex color code (`#xxxxxx`)
+- Any keyword defined in wpgtk that resolves to a hex color code (`"#xxxxxx"`)
-- A fixed color as either a hex code (`#xxxxxx`) or as a dictionary as used in the Firefox theme itself (`{"r": x, "g": x, "b": x}`)
+- A fixed color as either a hex code (`"#xxxxxx"`), or as an object with R/G/B properties, as used in the Firefox theme itself (`{"r": x, "g": x, "b": x}`)

 The values for the `images` and `title` will be carried over to the theme without changes.